-- 3.2.5 Race Directors may only conduct negotiations for the appearance and promotion of athletes: - through the Athletes' Member Federation; - directly with the Athletes (in this case, formal invitations shall be made through relevant National Federations); - through duly authorised Athletes' Representatives (ARs). - 3.2.6 Race Organisers, the Athlete and the AR where applicable, must respect the terms of the contracts between them, which shall be established in good faith by both parties in compliance with the IAAF rules governing International Competitions and any applicable laws of the host country of the event. - 3.2.7 Organisers shall pay all sums due to the contracted athletes for reimbursement of expenses and appearance fees and any prize monies and bonus awards within the period of time specified within the contract.
-As a general rule all travel expenses shall be paid upon the athlete's arrival at the race venue and no later than the day before the athlete's departure from the race venue. - 3.2.8 Appearance Fees, Prize Money and any Performance Bonuses shall be paid by the Race Organiser no later than 60 days after the Organiser's receipt of confirmation that any anti-doping controls conducted at the race are negative unless otherwise agreed in writing in the contract with the athlete. - 3.2.9 The contract between the Athlete and the Organiser shall mention any withholding taxes in respect of appearance fees, prize monies or bonuses that may be levied by the fiscal authorities of the country hosting the race.
+- 3.2.5 Race Directors may only conduct negotiations for the appearance and promotion of athletes: - through the Athletes' Member Federation; - directly with the Athletes (in this case, formal invitations shall be made through relevant National Federations); - through duly authorised Athletes' Representatives (ARs). - 3.2.6 A contract established in good faith by both parties in compliance with the IAAF rules governing International Competitions and any applicable laws of the host country of the event and outlining clearly the arrangements between the race organiser and the contracted athlete shall be signed by both parties. - 3.2.7 Race Organisers, the Athlete and the AR where applicable shall respect the terms of the contracts between them. - 3.2.8 Organisers shall pay all sums due to the contracted athletes for reimbursement of expenses and appearance fees and any prize monies and bonus awards within the period of time specified within the contract.
+As a general rule all travel expenses shall be paid upon the athlete's arrival at the race venue and no later than the day before the athlete's departure from the race venue. - 3.2.9 Appearance Fees, Prize Money and any Performance Bonuses shall be paid by the Race Organiser no later than 60 days after the Organiser's receipt of confirmation that any anti-doping controls conducted at the race are negative unless otherwise agreed in writing in the contract with the athlete. - 3.2.10 The contract between the Athlete and the Organiser shall mention any withholding taxes in respect of appearance fees, prize monies or bonuses that may be levied by the fiscal authorities of the country hosting the race.
 The Organiser shall in due course supply the Athlete or their AR with the relevant document from the fiscal authorities certifying that any such charges have been duly paid.